UK Settlement Tools

 Can I change my application date to fix an absence breach?

 Sometimes.
-Because the test uses a rolling 12-month window, deferring your application can move a long early trip out of the relevant window.
+Deferring may change the qualifying period relied on, but it does not automatically resolve a breach.
+Recalculate the complete relevant period and check the route rules.
 Model different application dates with this calculator, but never apply before your 28-day early window opens.

 How this page is produced